How To Install A New Graphics Card

 After unplugging all the cables and devices from the PC, turn off the PSU, as shown in the image above.

 After that, turn off the power supply and discharge the static by holding down the power button for about 10 to 15 seconds.
-Subsequently you should be all prepared.
+Afterward you should be all set.

-Although the chances of your new GPU being fried are slim, it’s still vital to discharge the static to be on the safe side.
+Although the chances of your new GPU being fried are slim, it’s still crucial to discharge the static to be on the secure side.

 Step 3 – Remove The Old Graphics Card

-Sometimes, you may think that being wary is unnecessary, but you never know how beneficial your previous graphic card could be.
+Sometimes, you may think that being prudent is unnecessary, but you never know how beneficial your previous graphic card could be.

 Step 4 – Insert The New Graphics Card